Pistachio Banana Bread with PomegranatesJump to Recipe

 For the add-ins, you need pomegranate arils and pistachios.
-You can actually buy the poms already seeded these days, but I still like to seed them myself.
-Just bust open the fruit in a small bowl of water and you can avoid spraying red juice all over yourself and your kitchen.
-Also, the white piths in the pomegranate will float and the arils will sink.
+You can actually buy the poms already seeded these days, but I still like to seed them myself as mentioned above.

 The banana bread comes together in one bowl.
 Mash together the banana, sugar, butter and egg.

-Then stir in the dry stuff and all the beautiful add-ins.
+Then stir in the flour mixture and all the beautiful add-ins including the nuts.
 The batter should be thick enough to support the add-ins so they don’t just sink to the bottom.

-This loaf will probably need 50 minutes at 350 degrees F. As with all loafs like this, use a tester in the center to make sure it’s cooked through and then let it cool before slicing and serving.
+This loaf will probably need 50 minutes at 350 degrees F. As with all loaves like this, use a tester in the center to make sure it’s cooked through and then let it cool (ideally on a wire rack) before slicing and serving.

 It’s a winner though!